Newborn Baby Vaccines - Side Effects, Precautions & Soothing Tips

 - Hepatitis Vaccine: In order to protect your child against the Hepatitis virus, which is a viral disease, he/she will be getting a mandatory Hepatitis vaccine after birth.
 It will be given to your child via injection

 Apart from the above-mentioned vaccinations, there will be numerous booster doses that are administered to your baby over a specific period of time.
 So do keep a tab of that get newborn baby and infants vaccinated as and when needed as per the list of vaccinations given to you by your baby’s pediatrician.
-Check Birth to 18 Months Child Vaccination Chart
+[Must Check - Here Is Birth to 18 Months Child Vaccination Chart]

 Are There Any Vaccination Side Effects in Child?